COVID-19 vaccination locations

 The goal of ALL of this is to mitigate risk where we can so that we can continue to have nice things (ie: school)

-MY KID WAS A CLOSE CONTACT, DOES MY WHOLE FAMILY NEED TO QUARANTINE?
+MY CHILD WAS A CLOSE CONTACT, DOES MY WHOLE FAMILY NEED TO QUARANTINE?

 Technically, no. Not unless your kid (the close contact) ends up coming back positive after they're tested.